cs-education/sysbuild/CONTRIBUTING.md

 ## Pull requests
 Pull requests --- patches, improvements, new features --- are a fantastic help.

-[The README contains](README.md#community-and-collaboration) ways to contact and collaborate with the project team.
 Please ask first before embarking on any significant pull request.
+[The README contains](README.md#community-and-collaboration) ways to contact and collaborate with the project team --- You can comment on the relevant issue, post in the chat room, or open a new issue to start or join a discussion.
 It is also a good idea to discuss your solution/changes/approach before starting any implementation.
-You can comment on the relevant issue, post in the chat room or open a new issue to start or join a discussion.

 Pull requests should remain focused in scope and avoid containing unrelated commits.
 They should also adhere to the [coding guidelines](#code-guidelines) used throughout the project.